Abdur Rahim (cricketer)

 Mohammed Abdur Rahim (born 12 December 1974) is a Bangladeshi cricketer, born in Rajshahi.
 He is also known by the nickname of Hira.

-Rahim has never played first-class cricket, and his single appearance at List A level came in the 2000–01 season, when he appeared for Rajshahi Division against Biman Bangladesh Airlines at Savar.
+Abdur Rahim has never played first-class cricket, and his single appearance at List A level came in the 2000–01 season, when he appeared for Rajshahi Division against Biman Bangladesh Airlines at Savar.
 He was dismissed for a second-ball duck.